harrysolovay/Liminal/docs/quickstart.md

 ## Node.js-specific Setup

-The `structured-outputs` NPM package does not contain a CommonJS build; only ES Modules are supported.
+`structured-outputs`'s NPM package does not contain a CommonJS build; only ES Modules are supported.
 Therefore, we must specify `module` as the value of the `package.json`'s `type` field.

+`package.json`

 ```diff
 {